toolleeo/cli-apps/README.md

 * [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.

+## <a name="rss"></a>RSS

+RSS feed visualizers, converters and managers.

+* [Canto Curses](https://github.com/themoken/canto-curses) - Curses frontend for [Canto daemon](https://github.com/themoken/canto-next) for RSS feeds.
+* [Newsbeuter](http://newsbeuter.org/) - "The Mutt of RSS Feed Readers": Newsbeuter is an open-source RSS/Atom feed reader for text terminals.
+Has great configurability and vast number of features, making it a slick and fast feed reader that can be completely controlled via keyboard.
+* [Newsboat](https://newsboat.org/) - An RSS/Atom feed reader for the text console.
+It's an actively maintained fork of Newsbeuter.
+* [nom](https://github.com/guyfedwards/nom) - RSS reader for the terminal.
+* [openring](https://git.sr.ht/~sircmpwn/openring) - A tool for generating a webring from RSS feeds, so you can link to other blogs you like on your own blog.
+* [rReader](https://github.com/rainygirl/rreader) - RSS reader client with TUI interface.
+* [rss-cli](https://github.com/Clortox/rss-cli) - A unix-inspired cli application for interacting with RSS feeds.
+* [Sfeed](https://codemadness.org/sfeed.html) - Sfeed is a RSS and Atom parser (and some format programs).
+It converts RSS or Atom feeds from XML to a TAB-separated file.

 ## <a name="religion"></a>Religion

 Tools to handle religious material.